Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Connectivity-Resources.md

 To create the Connectivity resources, `deploy_connectivity_resources` must be set to `true`, and the `subscription_id_connectivity` is also required.

+Although `subscription_id_connectivity` is required, the create of resources is determined by provider settings.
+Please ensure you have a provider configured with access to the same Subscription specified by `subscription_id_connectivity`, and map this to `azurerm.connectivity` in the module providers object.

-> TIP: The exact number of resources created depends on the module configuration, but you can expect upwards of 260 resources to be created by this module for this example.
+> TIP: The exact number of resources created depends on the module configuration, but you can expect upwards of 260 resources to be created by the module for this example.

 To keep this example simple, the root module for this example is based on a single file: